Vijay Agarwal* and Meenakshi Bajpai Pages 165 - 179 ( 15 )

-Methods: For getting the nanocrystals, different nanoformulations were prepared using the pluronic F-68 in different concentration, and then screened formulation was lyophilized in presence of two distinct cryoprotectants; mannitol and sucrose.
+Methods: For obtaining the nanocrystals, different nanoformulations were prepared using the pluronic F-68 in different concentrations, and then the screened formulation was lyophilized in the presence of two distinct cryoprotectants; mannitol and sucrose.
 The obtained nanocrystals were characterized for their re-dispersibility, crystalline state, dissolution behavior, particle size, polydispersibility index and morphology.
-Dissolution study of ESM nanocrystals was performed in buffer solution of pH-7.4, and compare to that of bulk ESM sample and ESM/pluronic F-68 physical mixture.
+Dissolution study of ESM nanocrystals was performed in a buffer solution of pH-7.4, and compared to that of bulk ESM sample and ESM/pluronic F-68 physical mixture.

 Results: Cryoprotectant containing nanocrystals exhibit the re-dispersion in water after the manual shaking.
 5% mannitol containing nanocrystals showed the least polydispersity index (0.42 ± 0.11) and narrowest particle size (186 ± 12.9 nm).
-The powder x-ray diffraction (PXRD) pattern and differential scanning calorimeter (DSC) thermograms revealed that crystalline state of drug was not changed after the different physical treatment.
-Freeze-dried nanocrystals showed a faster dissolution rate and almost 99.45% of drug was released within 60 min.
+The Powder X-ray Diffraction (PXRD) pattern and differential scanning calorimeter (DSC) thermograms revealed that the crystalline state of the drug was not changed after the different physical treatment.
+Freeze-dried nanocrystals showed a faster dissolution rate and almost 99.45% of the drug was released within 60 min.
 However, the bulk drug and a physical mixture of bulk drug/pluronic F-68 showed only 22.65% and 21.3% of drug release, respectively, after 60 min.
 This paper reviews the related patents on Esomeprazole Nanocrystals.

 Conclusion: The different findings revealed that nanocrystals could be a potential alternate for solving the dissolution rate and stability issue of ESM like poorly soluble drugs.